KxSystems/docs/docs/ml/nlp/index.md

 -   [embedPy](../embedpy/)

-A number of python dependencies also exist for this library.
+A number of Python dependencies also exist for this library.
 These can be installed as outlined at

 <i class="fab fa-github"></i>
 [KxSystems/nlp](https://github.com/kxsystems/nlp)